The best destinations you can visit from the UK without quarantine on either end

 Editor’s note: This story has been updated with new information.

-Non-essential international travel has finally been permitted to resume, and the government is using a traffic light system in order to do so.
-With it, the government is categorising countries based on their risk level: red for high-risk destinations, amber for medium-risk destinations and green for the lowest-risk destinations.
+Nonessential international travel has finally been permitted to resume, with the government using a traffic light system to categorise countries based on their risk level: red for high-risk destinations, amber for medium-risk destinations and green for the lowest-risk destinations.

-Keep in mind that even for arrivals from the lowest-risk green destinations, travellers will still need to follow the following guidelines:
+Keep in mind that even for arrivals from the lowest-risk green destinations as well as amber arrivals if you are fully vaccinated, travellers will still need to follow the following guidelines:

 - Fill out a passenger locator form prior to departure;